13bzhang/nightingale_rose/libretto/scene_3.md

 **White Rose Bush:** Please listen to me!
 Do not--

-**Nightingale:** It will be morning always in God's country.
+**Nightingale:** Even evening will be light in God's country.
 But pray for me, for I dread pain.

 **White Rose Bush:** Little Sister, Little Sister!